CTrabant/teeny-sha1/README.md

-The expectation is that you'll copy the function into an existing project source code file or add the teeny-sha1.c file to your project and then add a declaration for the fuction whereever it's needed.
+The expectation is that you'll copy the function into an existing project source code file or add the teeny-sha1.c file to your project and then add a declaration for the function wherever it's needed.

 #### The sha1digest() documentation
 ```